caltechlibrary/cait/ARCHITECTURE.md

 ## tools

-### aspace
+### cait

-_aspace_ command line utility is the workhorse for getting content out of ArchivesSpace and onto your local file system in a useful static form (JSON blobs).  _aspace_ will eventually support putting content back into ArchivesSpace.
+_cait_ command line utility is the workhorse for getting content out of ArchivesSpace and onto your local file system in a useful static form (JSON blobs).  _cait_ will eventually support putting content back into ArchivesSpace.
 At that stage you'll have more options for batch editing content with more general tools like R, Open Refine, etc.

-### aspacepage
+### caitpage

-_aspacepage_ renders the content dumped by _aspace_ into a website structure suitable for hosting with _aspacesearch_ search engine and webserver.
+_caitpage_ renders the content dumped by _cait_ into a website structure suitable for hosting with _caitsearch_ search engine and webserver.
 It does NOT talk directly to ArchivesSpace so can does not increase the load on your ArchivesSpace server.

-### aspaceindexer
+### caitindexer

-_aspaceindexer_ is a utility to creating or updating a Bleve index used by _aspacesearch_ web server.
+_caitindexer_ is a utility to creating or updating a Bleve index used by _caitsearch_ web server.
 It crawls the website tree an ingests JSON files found in the accessions directories.
 It can be run manually but is more suited to run periodically via a cronjob (say once every day as needed).
 For my collection of about 10,000